crazyoptimist/crazyoptimist-github-io/content/posts/how-to-setup-a-nginx-reverse-proxy-with-letsencrypt-for-microservices.md

 ```bash
 sudo ln -s /etc/nginx/sites-available/domain.com.conf /etc/nginx/sites-enabled/
 ```
+Or in nginx v14+, just create the .conf file inside the conf.d directory then you are good to go.
 Check the validity of your config file with this command
 ```bash
 sudo nginx -t